Disclaimer

 We'll see why these is useful soon.
 We also have a variable

-that is initialized to ref 0
+paren_count that is initialized to ref 0.
+This just

 keeps track of whether or not we are inside a parenthesized expression.
 If